zachgk/catln/docs/philosophy/typeSystem.md

 The fundamental data structure in catln is a named tuple of the format `tupleType(argTypeA argNameA = argValA, argTypeB argNameB = argValB, ...)`.
 As the arguments can themselves be tuples, this forms a typed tree structure.

-This format, like lisp, can be used to represent both code and data.
+This format can be used to represent both code and data.
 For example, `addInts(Int left, Int right)` would be a tuple for the addition function.
 Something like `Point(Int x, Int y)` could represent a simple data type.

 In addition to the data tuples, there are also arrows which convert one tuple format to another.
 For example, there could be an arrow `addInts(Int left, Int right) -> Int` that applies the integer addition operation.
 These arrows can match complicated patterns involving the data themselves, and even patterns involving the composition of multiple functions.
 Arrows can even take the same input tuple to multiple output tuples.

 ## Objects

 In Catln, objects are used to define the allowed types of tuples.
-Each object behaves similar to a product type.
+Each object behaves similar to a product type or a cross product.
 To give some examples, let me explain the two ways objects can be created: function and data types.

 A function declaration looks like:
 ```